top of page

 "There has been widespread depletion of reef sharks across much of the world’s tropical oceans"

--MacNeil et al, 2020
+- MacNeil et al, 2020

-These findings are of incredible valuable because it teaches us that there is a way to turn shark declines around... it is not a lost cause!
 Whatsmore, it shows us that there is a way to ensure the survival of declining shark populations, whilst also allowing local fisheries to continue to work.
 In many nations where sharks are depleted, the community has no option but to rely on fishing for subsistence and/or income.
-Therefore, it is of critical importance that scientists work together with local communities to develop conservation strategies which can create a sustainable future for everyone - punishing the poorest, most vulnerable people with fisheries closures will not be productive for anyone!
-If governments, scientists, law enforcement and local people can all work together in shark conservation, there is a way that both sharks and people can flourish together!
+Therefore, it is of critical importance that scientists work together with local communities to develop conservation strategies which can create a sustainable future for everyone - punishing the poorest, most vulnerable people with fisheries closures will not be productive in the long run!
+If governments, scientists, law enforcement and local people can all work together towards shark conservation, there is a way that both sharks and people can flourish together!

 "When governments and communities work together, they can protect their sharks.
 So, you can have both fishing and healthy reefs"